Movement

 Music | Movement | Culture | Joy

-Monica is an educator, folk dancer, percussionist, independent researcher, and writer dedicated to movement arts that are of, by, and for the people.
+Monica Berini is an educator, folk dancer, percussionist, independent researcher, and writer dedicated to movement arts that are of, by, and for the people.

 Her area of specialty is Mediterranean dances and musical traditions, with a primary focus on Egyptian raqs baladi (رقص بلدي) and raqs sharqi (رقص شرقي) and Southern Italian tarantelle and other danze popolari.
 Each are highly localized and vernacular-driven art forms that are rooted in both popular entertainment and personal expression, and emerged within an often marginalized cultural context.
 Each has moved from source through diaspora and back again, and remain in a sometimes tense multi-geographic conversation.